 Summer is my favorite time of the year here in Ohio.
 I love everything about it, especially the warm weather and the long nights.
 Having my kids home from school can be incredibly exhausting, but it’s absolutely the highlight of the summer months.
-So many memories are made during these weeks full of campfires, baseball games, and time to just be together.
+So many memories are made during these weeks full of campfires, baseball games, and time to “just be” together.
 Over the years, I’ve learned that to have an enjoyable summer, I need to invest some time into planning and preparing for the days ahead.
-Today, I’m sharing a few of the essential tips that have helped me.
+Today, I’m sharing a few of the essential tips that have helped our family make the most of our summer days.

 1.)
 Pray – If you’ve read any of my other lists here at Catholic-Link, you’ve probably noticed that I always include prayer.
 It’s so basic, yet in the chaos of family life can easily be neglected.
 Schedule prayer time not only for yourself, but also for your children.